-Capturing the perfect photograph of your dog can be next to impossible with the tail wagging, constant movement, and continuous distractions.
-I’ve been photographing my own dogs and those of strangers for a few years now, and today I endeavor to improve your dog photography skills this dog photography guide for beginners.
+Capturing the perfect photograph of your unsettling dog can be next to impossible with the tail wagging, constant movement, and continuous distractions.
+I've been photographing my own dogs and those of strangers for a few years now, and today I endeavor to improve your dog photography skills with this extensive dog photography guide for beginners.

 Table of Contents

 - 1. Capturing Moments in Time

 - 2. Dog Rescue Work

 - 3. Dog Portrait Work (or Pro Dog Photography)

 - Your Basic Dog Photography Equipment (Cheap)